KerolosAtef/Stock-market-prediction-using-sentiment-analysis-of-twitter/README.md

 > LSTM (Long Short-Term Memory) networks have the ability to learn long-term dependencies, especially, in a sequence prediction problem as time series, LSTM has outstanding performance on a large variety of data.
 > <br><center>![image](https://drive.google.com/uc?export=view&id=1rX81D0b-WLr3MhiebNlPS9NIASQEHps1)</center>
-> **Important Note:** The Bidirectional LSTM can learn in both direction forward and backward sequences, also the Bidirectional has complete information about all the points in the data.
+> <br>**Important Note:** The Bidirectional LSTM can learn in both direction forward and backward sequences, also the Bidirectional has complete information about all the points in the data.

 ## Methodology